Ohio Drug Injury and Birth Defect Attorney reviewing the Zofran Lawsuit involving Ondanestron, Zofran ODT, and Zuplenz injury

 In September of 2011, the FDA issued a warning about possible QT prolongation and torsade de pointes among people receiving Zofran and called for closer monitoring of patients who may suffer QT syndromes, electrolyte imbalances, or congestive heart failure.

-If you or a loved one has suffered an injury due to a Zofran injury, and have questions about the root cause and the legal remedies available to improve quality of life and medical care, contact The Lyon Firm (800) 513-2403.
+If you or a loved one has suffered an injury due to a Zofran injury, and have questions about the root cause and the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm at (800) 513-2403.
 You will speak directly with Mr. Lyon, and he will help you answer critical questions regarding a potential Zofran lawsuit.